mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 }
 ~~~

-The `ViewRegistry` method registers the controls and any scriptable properties they have with the `Type Registery'.
+The `ViewRegistry` method registers the views and any scriptable properties they have with the `Type Registery'.

-The control should also provide a `CreateInstance` function, which gets passed to the `ViewRegistry` method.
+The view should also provide a `CreateInstance` function, which gets passed to the `ViewRegistry` method.
-`CreateInstance` will be called if the control is in a JSON file:
+`CreateInstance` will be called if the view is in a JSON file:

 ~~~{.cs}
 static CustomView CreateInstance()